 In addition to drawing upon my years of magazine experience, I have conducted extensive research on the state of diversity in magazine publishing, innovation and technology, magazine journalism curriculum at peer institutions, new magazine launches, and the various types of magazines targeted to college students and other young adults.
+This has equipped me to build a magazine ecosystem that includes magazine modules and courses; 101 in print and online as part of an emerging digital network; an array of potential brand extensions; the Cover 2 Cover student magazine association; an annual magazine and digital media conference; and networking opportunities to build on the a student-organized tour of New York companies.

 101 is significant for many reasons.
 First and foremost, it serves as a training ground to help increase media ownership across lines of race, ethnicity and gender in accordance with the university's push toward entrepreneurship in recent years.
 Similarly, it is also helping to diversify staffing and management in magazine publishing, a field that is far less integrated than newspapers, radio and television - so much so that it has traditionally been reluctant to release demographic figures on hiring, retention and promotion.

 Students involved with 101 have landed internships and full-time employment at Time, ESPN, National Geographic, the Washingtonian, InStyle, GQ, Cosmopolitan, Esquire, Essence, Ebony, Heart & Soul, Complex, BuzzFeed, TheRoot.com, Blavity.com and SBNation.com.
+Their work has also been recognized.
+The Association for Education in Journalism and Mass Communication (AEJMC) awarded a first-place award to a 101 profile in 2012.
+Through the Society of Professional Journalist' Region 2, 101 won first place as Best Student Magazine and was a finalist for a profile of CHSOC Career Development Director Carol Dudley.